gradio-app/gradio/README.md

 ![alt text](https://raw.githubusercontent.com/abidlabs/gradio/master/screenshots/label_interface.png)

-### More Documentation
+### What we're up to now:

-More detailed and up-to-date documentation can be found on the gradio website: www.gradio.app.
+Take a look at what we're working on now: www.gradio.app.